 Reading more:

-• Incoming material inspection: Thoroughly inspect all incoming materials to verify their quality, dimensions, and compliance with specified requirements.
+• Incoming material inspection -- Thoroughly inspect all incoming materials to verify quality, dimensions, and compliance with specified requirements.

-• Performance testing: Conduct performance tests on a sample basis to evaluate factors such as torque capacity, load-bearing capability, and resistance to loosening.
-These tests help ensure that the screws meet the necessary standards for fire protection applications.
+• Performance testing -- Conduct performance tests on a sample basis to evaluate torque capacity, load‑bearing capability, and resistance to loosening.
+These tests help guarantee that the screws meet the necessary standards for fire protection applications.

-• Compliance with industry standards: Adhere to relevant industry standards and regulations to guarantee the safety and effectiveness of the screws in fire protection systems.
+• Compliance with industry standards -- Adhere to relevant industry standards and regulations to ensure the safety and effectiveness of the screws in fire protection systems.

 Conclusion